ROCm/rocALUTION/docs/usermanual/windows-installation.rst

 Installation on Windows
 =====================================

-This document provides information required to install and configure rocALUTION on Linux.
+This document provides information required to install and configure rocALUTION on Windows.

 -------------
 Prerequisites